pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 with AWS Lambda, to build and deploy an application that can monitor your cloud costs.

-To keep our cloud costs down, Pulumi uses an AWS Lambda Go Application that removes wasteful resources daily.
-If a developer needs to protect their resources from being deleted, they simply need to add a tag to their infrastructure of "Owner: <name>".
+To keep our cloud costs down, Pulumi uses an AWS Lambda Go Application that removes wasteful resources from our AWS accounts daily.
+If a developer needs to protect their resources from being deleted, they need to add a tag to their infrastructure of "Owner: <name>".
 This ensures the owner of a resource can be tracked at any time.

 ## Cloud Cost Lambda